The Registration will open in

 The Event:

 Participants cycle, run, or walk distances of their own choosing and at their own pace.
-They raise money from friends and family as they do.
+They raise money from family members, friends, and colleagues as they do.
 The required fundraising minimums are $500 for adults and $250 for youth.
 With the exception of the 100 mile cycling route, all routes are out and back along Queen’s Highway.
 See route detail below.
 Numerous Support Tents, manned by enthusiastic volunteers, are located at strategic points.
 Participants will find hydration, energy snacks, first aid, restrooms, shade and resting spots.

 Bahamas Hope Challenge helps Bahamians with their fight against cancer.